larus-breeze/hw_sensor/pcb/README.md

   STM32F4 via WIFI! => Connect STM32 UART, Boot-0 and Reset for Bootloader flashing?
 Attention: 400mA peak consumption ESP32 in Wifi Mode.
 Additional UART USB Adapter for ESP32 flashing or rely on WIFI flashing?
   Example for WIFI / TCP: https://github.com/AlphaLima/ESP32-Serial-Bridge Connection of two smartphones simultaneously in a double seater possible.
 - Redesigned 3.3VA supply.
 3.3VA AM1117 maximum input voltage is 15V.
 The safety margin is small here!
 3.3VA filtering is not optimal.
 A 100Ohm + 220nF just at the analog voltage regulator input.
   Is a separate analog voltage regulator mandatory or can it be replaced with a C-L-C filter?
-Check https://www.youtube.com/watch?v=aVUqaB0IMh4 for 3.3VA Pi Network and Crystal
+Check https://www.youtube.com/watch?v=aVUqaB0IMh4 for 3.3VA Pi Network and Crystal.
+Selection of ferrit bead?
+Compare: https://electronics.stackexchange.com/questions/527213/selection-of-ferrite-bead-for-analog-and-digital-supply-isolation https://www.analog.com/en/analog-dialogue/articles/ferrite-beads-demystified.html https://www.ti.com/lit/an/scaa048/scaa048.pdf
 - CAN2 for update via inbuild bootloader.
 - Design milled static pressure hose connector.
 Concept Idea: Mounting holes 4x in 11.5mm distance square on the edge so that inner hoses are only required for pitot sensing?
 - U.FL for  GNSS and Wifi/BT   External SMA in enclosure.